PDCool64/Chess--/notes.md

     third bit: Bishop
     fourth bit: Knight
     if all are 0, then it is a normal move
-- 6 bits: Captured
+- 5 bits: Captured
     - 0-5: type
-    - 6ths bit: is capture move or not
+- 3 bits: type of piece